Epcot’s International Festival of the Holidays

 Epcot Festival of the Holidays Merchandise

-Throughout Epcot, there are multiple kiosks offering festival merchandise like the one below.
+Throughout Epcot, multiple kiosks offer festival merchandise like the one below.

 Additionally, festival merchandise will be available in the World Showplace Events Pavilion, Mouse Gear, and other shops around the park.